LivHed/simple-businesscard/README.md

 # Example of a Simple businesscard

-## HTML, CSS.
-Made with course material from Front end development course at Skillcrush.
+## Simply built with HTML, CSS.
+Made along with course material from Front end development course at Skillcrush.

 ### [Have a look here!](https://livhed.github.io/simple-businesscard/)